 Locked, Required or Conditional

-In addition to this, you can choose which and how many sessions your guest is allowed to choose from under 'Additional Options':
+In addition to this, you can choose which and how many sessions your guest is allowed to choose from under 'Session Options':

 In detail, you can decide whether guests can: